-Quick Answers are recorded video feedback of customers or prospects as they complete tasks and answer questions.
+Quick Answers allow you to collect recorded video feedback of customers or prospects as they complete tasks and answer questions.
 The tasks and questions are written for you by UserTesting, and designed to answer the most common marketing challenges.
-You can read more about Quick Answers in Marketing Insight: Getting Started.
+You can read more about Quick Answers in the Overview of Quick Answers.

-“Understand behavior on websites” is one of seven types of Quick Answers in Marketing Insight.
+“Understand behavior on websites” is one of the Quick Answers available on the platform.
 With it, you can discover whether people can easily complete a task on a website as well as understanding the behavior behind your metrics and analytics.

 When to use "Understand behavior on websites"